TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 * Vagrant 1.6+ <https://www.vagrantup.com/downloads.html>
 * Virtualbox 4.3.10+ <https://www.virtualbox.org/wiki/Downloads>

+I'm assuming a basic understanding of what Docker is.
+If this is the first you've heard of Docker, they have a great interactive tutorial of the basics on their website <https://www.docker.io/gettingstarted/>.

-I've tested this tutorial on OSX and Ubuntu 12.04, it should work on other nix flavours, it almost certainly won't work on Windows.
+I've tested this tutorial on OSX and Ubuntu 12.04, it should work on other nix flavours, it may require more tweaking for use on Windows.

 ## Dockerising the app